 \subsection{Random codes}

 In this Section, we illustrate the performance of linear receivers on random states.
+Random codes are particularly beneficial in benchmarking the performance of receivers~\cite{Nazer2008_ETT}.
 As an example, we consider $c=3$ coherent states over $m=3$ modes.
 We sample their amplitudes $(\alpha_1, \alpha_2, \alpha_3)$ uniformly from a sphere of radius $\sqrt{n}$, where $n = \sum_i |\alpha_i|^2$, where for simplicity we restrict to real-valued amplitudes.
-Figure~\ref{fig:Random_codebooks}(a) illustrates the minimized inconclusive probability $P_0$ achieved from our optimized framework with (\ref{opt1}) and without (\ref{opt0}) displacement.
+Figure~\ref{fig:Random_codebooks}(a) illustrates the minimized inconclusive probability $P_0$ achieved from our optimized framework without (\ref{opt0}) and with (\ref{opt1}) displacement.
 Notice that the dependence of $P_0$ on the average photon number is compatible with the exponential law obtained in the qualitative analysis of Section \ref{subsec:qualitative_bounds}.
 Without displacement, the linear receivers perform poorly.
 However, when equipped with displacement the performance improves significantly and nearly matches the global bound.
 To see this more clearly, Fig.~\ref{fig:Random_codebooks}(b) illustrates the statistical distributions of $P_0$ for $n=0.6$ with $N=6600$ random codes.
 The distribution of the inconclusive probability for the linear receivers with displacement closely matches the global bound, with small variations at smaller values of $P_0$.
 The global bound has been computed using the method of Ref.~\cite{BergouPRL_2012}.
 This result reassuringly demonstrates that practical receivers based on linear optics are near-optimal and sufficient to match the global bound, as long as phase-space displacement operations are accessible.